About the Artists

 - Although, being a female artist, most clients prefer to be lifecast by CJ, André is also available for appointments with male clients, or for more advanced types of lifecasting which may involve more than one artist for safety.
 Both artists bring their range of expertise to the finishing and display of your bespoke body cast sculptures so you can be sure of getting the best experience, service and outcome from your time at Rockabelly Lifecasts.
 At the risk of sounding cheesy, everything made by CJ and André is made with love, by two people who love what they do.
 We believe this shared passion and care shows in the artwork that you receive, and our customers agree, as you can see from the great many testimonials on independent company review website FreeIndex where Rockabelly Lifecasts continues to be listed as the UK's favourite lifecasting company year upon year based on independently verified customer testimonials and feedback.

 CJ Munn is a lifecaster, artist and writer from Kent, England.
 For many years, she worked as a writer and producer for television companies such as the BBC, Channel 4 and Illuminations Television.

 It was only after taking a career break from New Media and Television to become a mum that CJ returned to her two early passions:- art and writing.
 CJ now works from her home studio creating unique, beautiful and deeply personal works of art which have been featured in several national and international magazines as well as on many national and international TV shows (see below).

 In 2005 CJ became the only UK artist to ever receive an International Lifecasting Award, from the Association of Lifecasters International, coming 3rd Runner Up in this world wide event.
-In 2015 CJ was invited to become a board member of the Association of Lifecasters International - the only current female board member and one of only three British artists to serve on the board.
+From 2015-2017 CJ was invited to serve as a board member of the Association of Lifecasters International - the only female board member and one of only three British artists to serve on the board.